icopy-site/awesome/docs/awesome/static-analysis.md

 - [Roslyn Analyzers](https://github.com/dotnet/roslyn-analyzers) — Roslyn-based implementation of FxCop analyzers.

 - [Roslyn Security Guard](https://security-code-scan.github.io) — Project that focuses on the identification of potential vulnerabilities such as SQL injection, cross-site scripting (XSS), CSRF, cryptography weaknesses, hardcoded passwords and many more.

+- [SafeQL](https://safeql.dev) — Validate and auto-generate TypeScript types from raw SQL queries in PostgreSQL.
+SafeQL is an ESLint plugin for writing SQL queries in a type-safe way.

 - [Scanmycode CE (Community Edition)](http://www.scanmycode.today) — Scanmycode - Code Scanning/SAST/Linting using many tools/Scanners with One Report